 Where will I Put it?

 Do you have enough dedicated floorspace for a 7′ by 3’ machine?
 If not, consider looking at folding treadmills that can fold down when in use and then fold up against a wall the rest of the time.

 How much can I afford?

 High-end treadmills can cost thousands of dollars while simple second–hand ones may go for less than a hundred.
 Decide ahead of time what you plan to spend.
 This will help narrow your search.
 Don’t forget to consider your gym membership.
 If you plan to replace it with the purchase of your treadmill, then perhaps you can afford to spend a bit more.
-Try to be realistic.
+Try to be realistic about what you’ll lose in working out at home however.
 A treadmill at home is going to give you far fewer work out options than a full gym.
-It’s also going to lack the company you find when you can share a workout with friends and neighbors.
+It’s also going to lack the company you find when you can share aworkout with friends and neighbors.

 What are my exercise goals?

 The way you plan to use your treadmill can help narrow down your choices.
 If you just want a way to keep moving during the winter, your needs will be relatively simple.
 If you plan to train for the first marathon of spring, doing most of your training indoors, then you’ll need a very durable,high-quality machine.
 In addition, running is more comfortable on a slightly wider (22” as opposed to 20”), and longer (55” as opposed to 60”) belt than walking.